Knowledge Hub

 A guide to the adjudication process in construction disputes

-Adjudication is historically more prevalent in the construction industry than in other commercial sectors.
-This is largely because if you are a party to a construction contract, you have a statutory right to refer your dispute to adjudication.
-In this article, our commercial property dispute solicitors examine the key issues around construction adjudication to provide you with a broad overview of the key issues and whether this is a suitable method of dispute resolution.
+Adjudication is used more often in the construction industry than in any other commercial sector.
+This is largely because, if you are a party to a construction contract, you have a legal right to use adjudication to resolve your dispute.
+In this article, our experienced commercial property dispute solicitors will provide you with an overview of adjudication, when it’s used, what’s involved, and how it can help resolve your dispute.

 Is an adjudicator’s decision binding?